cypress-io/cypress-documentation/content/api/commands/and.md

 ---

 Create an assertion.
-Assertions are automatically retried as part of the previous query until they pass or time out.
+Assertions are automatically retried as part of the previous command until they pass or time out.

 <Alert type="info">